NduduzoART/TheBucket/README.md

 # TheBucket
-This is where I have hidden some of the functions I have worked with when I was still part of We Think Code.
+This is where I upload codes that I learn in my practice of c programming.

 Do your own implementations of c functions with solid reseach, because I might have done mistakes.

-You will be finding some workings of basic C# programs I have done using Microsoft Visual Studio.
+You will be finding some workings of basic C programs.